cgu-tech/ha-zero-hid/README.md

 ```

 - HA instance :
-  - A frontend card that acts as a trackpad and sends pointer deltas.
+  - A frontend card that acts as a trackpad and sends pointer deltas
   - A Home Assistant custom integration to send trackpad pointers deltas to USB gadget through a lightweight websockets client

 - USB gadget :
   - A zero-hid install that enable USB-gadget on RPI zero 2W
-  - A lightweight websockets servers that :
+  - A lightweight websockets servers that:
     - receives trackpad pointer deltas from HA instance
     - passes those deltas to zero-hid, thus effectively moving mouse on the end-device

+- End-device :
+  - Any mouse controllable device, to be remote controlled

 # How to install